trc492/FtcSimulator/README.md

 CHANGES 10/6/2019
     Added the option of using "Virtual GamePad" instead of real GamePad.
-To do this, go to the Config.java class in the virtual_robot.config package (within the Controller module), and assign "true" to the USE_VIRTUAL_GAMEPAD constant.
+To do this, go to the Config.java class in the FtcVirtualRobots.config package (within the Controller module), and assign "true" to the USE_VIRTUAL_GAMEPAD constant.
     Other constants in this class include the field image (BACKGROUND) and the field width in pixels (FIELD_WIDTH).
 If changing FIELD_WIDTH, need to supply a square bitmap (.bmp) field image that is FIELD_WIDTH pixels wide.